 5. Where to Adopt One

-American Bobtails end up in shelters and rescues just as many other breeds do.
-Check adoption and rescue resources first, and check out our adoption search (select the “cats” tab).
+American Bobtails do end up in shelters and rescues.
+Check adoption and rescue resources first, and check out our adoption search (select the “Cats” tab).